rodionsibov/projects/README.md

 ## [Facts about the Moon](https://rodionsibov.github.io/projects/facts-about-the-moon/index.html)

+## Interesting facts about the Moon
+10 strange facts you didn't know about the Moon.
+What created the Moon?
+And what are moonquakes?

 Simple landing page.
-HTML, CSS.
+HTML, CSS

 [Under Construction
 Page](https://rodionsibov.github.io/projects/under-construction-page/index.html)